Guest

 Cisco Unified Communications Manager-Originated Calls

-1. A PSTN call enters Cisco Unified Customer Voice Portal through Cisco Unified Border Element.
+1. The incoming call enters Cisco Unified Customer Voice Portal through Cisco Unified Border Element.

-2. The call is routed to the agent phone.
+2. The call is directly routed to the agent phone via Cisco Unified Communications Manager.

 3. The call is transferred by means of Skinny Client Control Protocol (SCCP) from the agent to Cisco Unified Communications Manager.
 In one possible scenario, a warm transfer is executed, that is, a second agent is not available, so the first agent needs to be queued.

-4. Cisco Unified Communications Manager originates an H.323 or SIP call leg to the Cisco Unified Border Element.
-Cisco Unified Border Element originates a H.323 or SIP call leg to the Cisco Unified Customer Voice Portal.
+4. Cisco Unified Communications Manager originates a SIP call to the Cisco Unified Border Element.
+Cisco Unified Border Element originates a SIP call to the Cisco Unified Customer Voice Portal.

 5. The call is being anchored at the Cisco Unified Border Element.
 Cisco Unified Customer Voice Portal invokes the VoiceXML browser on the Cisco Unified Border Element, which is the originating gateway.